-- 33%: Those who prefer to cut services; - 33%: Those who receive fair/poor value from taxes; and - 31%: Those who support a decrease in service levels to minimize tax increases.
+33%: Those who receive fair/poor value from taxes; and

+31%: Those who support a decrease in service levels to minimize tax increases.

 Having the household use the Leduc Recreation Centre (53%) and wanting to see more programs and/or equipment in the facilities (51%) are the most mentioned reasons provided by respondents who would increase spending on Leduc Recreation Centre Operations.
 In addition, around two-in-five respondents believe the increase in spending would help lower user fees (44%).
 These results are statistically consistent with the comments provided last year.